andyzhangx/demo/linux/azurefile/README.md

 tmpfs           6.9G   12K  6.9G   1% /run/secrets/kubernetes.io/serviceaccount
 ```
 ### Known issues of azure file dynamic provision
  - To specify a storage account in azure file dynamic provision, you should make sure the specified storage account is in the same resource group as your k8s cluster.
-In AKS, the specified storage account should be in `shadow resource group`(naming as `MC_+{RESOUCE-GROUP-NAME}+{CLUSTER-NAME}+{REGION}`) which contains all resources of your aks cluster.
+In AKS, the specified storage account should be in a `shadow resource group`(naming as `MC_+{RESOUCE-GROUP-NAME}+{CLUSTER-NAME}+{REGION}`) which contains all resources of your aks cluster.

 # Azure file Static Provisioning in Linux
 >  - available from v1.5.0